Marina Ginestà

-Marina Ginestà i Coloma (29 January 1919 – 6 January 2014) was a French-born Spanish communist, a member of the Unified Socialist Youth, and an iconic figure of the Spanish Civil War.
+Marina Ginestà i Coloma (29 January 1919 – 6 January 2014) was a Catalan communist born in France, member of the Unified Socialist Youth, and an iconic figure of the Spanish Civil War.
 She became famous due to the photo taken by Juan Guzmán on the rooftop of the Hotel Colón, Plaça de Catalunya 9, Barcelona during the July 1936 military uprising in Barcelona.
 It is considered one of the most iconic photographs of the Spanish Civil War.

 Life

 Ginestà was born in Toulouse on 29 January 1919, into a working-class leftist family that had emigrated to France from Spain.
 Her parents were both tailors: Empar Coloma Chalmeta, from Valencia, and Bruno Ginestà Manubens, from Manresa.
 She moved to Barcelona with her parents at the age of 11.
 Ginestà later joined the Unified Socialist Party of Catalonia.
 As the war broke out in 1936, she served as a reporter and a translator assisting Mikhail Koltsov, a correspondent of the Soviet newspaper Pravda.
 Before the end of the war, Ginestà was wounded and evacuated to Montpellier.
 As France was occupied by the Nazis, she fled to the Dominican Republic where she married a former Republican officer.
 In 1946, she was forced to leave the country because of the persecution by the dictator Rafael Trujillo and relocate to Venezuela.
 In 1949, she divorced her husband and moved to France.
 In 1952, Ginestà married a Belgian diplomat and returned to Barcelona.
 She moved to Paris in 1978.
 Marina Ginestà died there at the age of 94 in January 2014.